-Blood work is usually performed to aid in diagnosis, assess the severity and guide therapy.
+Blood work is usually performed to aid in diagnosis, assess the severity of disease, and guide therapy.
 Abdominal ultrasound is performed to evaluate the thickness and motility of intestinal organs, and in particular the disease ‘right dorsal colitis’ can sometimes be diagnosed based on this test.
-Other diagnostics that may be performed at the discretion of the responsible veterinarian include rectal palpation, nasogastric intubation or assessment of the abdominal fluid collected through abdominocentesis (belly tap).
+Other diagnostics that may be performed at the discretion of the responsible veterinarian include:

-Therapy in most cases is independent of the inciting cause and is therefore started before a definitive causative agent is identified.
-Affected horses often have to be admitted to a clinic, as intensive treatment including aggressive rehydration is necessary.
+Therapy in most cases is independent of the inciting cause and is therefore started before a definitive cause is identified.
+Affected horses often have to be admitted to a clinic/hospital, as intensive treatment including aggressive rehydration (intravenous fluids) is necessary.

 Dehydration and ongoing fluid losses as well as electrolyte losses will be corrected.
-In most cases intravenous fluid therapy is initiated due to the large amounts lost.
-If protein loss is severe plasma transfusions may be indicated.
+In most cases intravenous fluid therapy is initiated due to the large amounts of fluid lost.
+If protein loss and endotoxemia is severe, plasma transfusions may be indicated.
 Antibiotic therapy is usually initiated when circulation of bacteria to other organs is suspected.
 Anti-inflammatory and pain medication may also be administered.
 Endotoxemia might be treated using anti-endotoxic agents.
-Absorbents such as Biosponge or activated charcoal are occasionally administered.
-Probiotics may be administered.
+Absorbents such as Biosponge (a special clay supplement), Pepto-Bismol, or activated charcoal are occasionally administered.
+Probiotics (to help the good bacteria in the body) may be administered.
 However, clinical efficacy of this treatment is not proven in scientific studies.
+As many of these horses become endotoxemic, they are also at risk of developing laminitis (founder), so clinicians will use cryotherapy (ice boots) to prevent this from occurring.
 Additional therapy depends on the inciting cause.

 Clinical signs are closely monitored and physical exam is often repeated with various blood tests being rechecked frequently to adjust therapy.

-Some causes of colitis are transmissible between horses and some bacteria can also be transmitted to humans, therefore, horses with colitis are usually isolated to prevent transmission.
+Some causes of colitis are transmissible (can be passed) between horses and some bacteria can also be transmitted to humans.
+Therefore, horses with colitis are usually isolated to prevent transmission.
 It is important to follow the biosecurity instructions of the veterinarian for the entire barn to prevent spread of disease.

 Prognosis depends on the severity of disease and response to therapy within the first two to three days.